 Ketamine infusion therapy is a breakthrough treatment for depression that hasn’t responded to traditional psychiatric medication and treatment.
 At his clinic in Jacksonville, Florida, board-certified psychiatrist Satyen Madkaiker, MD, FAPA, provides ketamine infusion therapy to adults with severe and persistent depression.
 A series of ketamine treatments can have quick, life-changing effects.
 To learn if ketamine treatment is right for you, call or schedule an appointment online today.

-We use state-of-the-art monitoring equipment to ensure your comfort and safety at every step of the ketamine infusion process, including continuous blood pressure, heart rhythm, and blood oxygen level assessments.
-We have the expertise to rapidly treat possible side effects and optimize your comfort during the infusion.
+4. We utilize state-of-the-art monitoring equipment to ensure your comfort and safety throughout the ketamine infusion.
+Continuous monitoring of blood pressure, heart rhythm, and blood oxygen levels allows us to promptly address any potential side effects and optimize your comfort during the treatment.

-In addition to Ketamine infusion therapy, we offer a variety of treatments including Transcranial Magnetic Stimulation, Electroconvulsive therapy ( at an ECT suite at a local hospital) and we use a full range of psychotropic medications (Dr. Madkaiker used more than 90 different psychotropic medications to help his patients last year.)
+5. In addition to Ketamine infusion therapy, we offer a range of treatment options to cater to individual needs, including Transcranial Magnetic Stimulation, Electroconvulsive therapy (available at an ECT suite in a local hospital), and a comprehensive selection of psychotropic medications.

 Dr. Madkaiker recommends ketamine infusion therapy to certain patients with treatment-resistant depression.
 Ketamine, historically used as an anesthetic, has shown considerable promise as a treatment for depression that doesn’t respond to other forms of treatment like medication, psychotherapy, and transcranial magnetic stimulation.